 Beat the egg in a small bowl.
 Reserve 1 teaspoon or so for glazing the loaf.
 In a large mixer bowl stir together the remaining egg, oil, and honey, then add the water.

 Add flour mixture to bowl.
 Using the dough hook, stir at lowest speed until flour is moistened.
 Increase to KitchenAid level 4 and knead for 6 minutes, adding the dried cherries about a minute before the end.
 Dough will not be cleaning the sides of the bowl, but should be looking "stretchy" to indicate that the gluten is developing.
 Add more flour if necessary.
 The cherries won't be fully incorporated.

 Scrape the dough from the bowl and dough hook with a greased dough scraper or a spatula onto floured board and knead for 2 or 3 turns to get the cherries all covered with dough.
 Put into greased container, cover, and put in warm spot until doubled - about 1 hour.
 Alternatively, place in refrigerator overnight or for several hours until ready to let it rise.

 Turn doubled dough out onto floured board and knead for 2 or 3 turns to deflate it.
 Divide dough into 6 pieces (or as many as you want to braid) and braid.
+(Here are the braiding instructions I use.)
 Pinch ends together when done and place on parchment paper on a baking sheet.
 Cover with greased plastic wrap or place in a proofing box.

 Let formed loaf rise for about 45 minutes to an hour or until doubled.
 Begin pre-heating the oven to 350° at least 30 minutes before baking.
 Dilute the reserved egg with about a teaspoon of water, and brush the challah gently with the mixture, being careful to get into the nooks and crannies.
 Sprinkle with poppy seeds, if desired.